 - Wraith, Interdimensional Skirmisher - Automatically detects nearby danger through "random whispers".
 Her Tactical Ability (Into the Void) allows her to phase through dimensions to dodge gunfire and make her harder to notice.
 Her Ultimate Ability (Dimensional Rift) deploys a portal at her position and allows her to run forward quickly to deploy a second portal for two-way teleportation.
 Unlocked from the start.

-- Wattson, Static Defender - Can fully charge her Ultimate Ability with one Ultimate Accelerant.
+- Wattson, Static Defender - Can fully charge her Ultimate Ability with one Ultimate Accelerant, and can carry two Ultimate Accelerants in one inventory slot.
 Her Tactical Ability (Perimeter Security) deploys interconnected poles that forms a fence of electricity, damaging and slowing enemies that walk through it.
-Her Ultimate Ability (Interception Pylon), deploys a pylon that destroys incoming ordinance, repairs shields, and hasten her Tactical Ability recharge.
+Her Ultimate Ability (Interception Pylon), deploys a temporary pylon that destroys incoming ordinance, repairs shields, and hasten her Tactical Ability recharge.
 Added on July 2, 2019.

-- Lifeline, Combat Medic - Faster use of healing items.
-Improved revival speed.
-Automatically deploys a shield wall while reviving.
+- Lifeline, Combat Medic - Reviving fallen squadmates instead deploys a drone that revives them automatically (while deploying a front-facing shield wall), although she reverts back to normal reviving if the drone is in use.
+Can open a hidden compartment of rarer blue-colored Supply Bins.
 Her Tactical Ability (D.O.C.
 Heal Drone) deploys a drone that slowly heals nearby players.
 Her Ultimate Ability (Care Package) deploys a supply-filled drop pod from orbit.
 Unlocked from the start.

 - Bloodhound, Technological Tracker - Automatically detects recent clues left behind from enemies (such as footsteps and blood residue).
 Their Tactical Ability (Eye of the Allfather) briefly reveals enemies in close proximity through walls.
-Their Ultimate Ability (Beast of the Hunt) temporarily grants them enhanced movement speed, improved clue detection, and Threat Vision.
+Their Ultimate Ability (Beast of the Hunt) temporarily grants them enhanced movement speed, improved clue detection, faster Tactical Ability cooldown, and Threat Vision.
+His Ultimate can be extended through knockdowns and kills.
 Unlocked from the start.

 - Crypto, Surveillance Expert - His Tactical Ability (Surveillance Drone) deploys an aerial drone that is remotely-controlled through its on-board camera (leaving himself vulnerable).
-The drone can be used to mark enemies for teammates, manipulate doors and chests, and receive deceased teammates' banners.
-His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing them down in the process) and destroying enemy electronic gadgets.
+The drone can be used to mark enemies for teammates, manipulate doors and chests, receive deceased teammates' banners, and remotely use both Survey and Respawn Beacons.
+His Ultimate Ability (Drone EMP) detonates the drone with a powerful EMP blast, damaging shields of nearby enemies (temporarily slowing everybody down in the process) and destroying enemy electronic gadgets.
 Added on October 1, 2019.